-ARI philosopher Aaron Smith will deliver a talk, “Philosophic Ideals and the Fate of a Nation,” at the upcoming Classical Wisdom Symposium 2021, “The Fall of Nations and the End of Empires.”
+ARI philosopher Aaron Smith delivered a talk, “Philosophic Ideals and the Fate of a Nation,” at the Classical Wisdom Symposium 2021, “The End of Empires and the Fall of Nations.”

 Here is Smith’s description of the talk: